anthonyharrison/lib4sbom/README.md

 **Note** To generate a SPDX SBOM in 3.0 format, the enviornment variable LIB4SBOM_SPDX3 must be set.

+**Note** Top preserve existing SBOM metadata, e.g. the creation time, the environment variable LIB4SBOM_PRESERVE must be set.

 The organization creating the SBOM can be set be setting the environment variable SBOM_ORGANIZATION.
 This can be overriden by setting the value of the Metadata_Supplier attribute within the SBOM Document.

 _class_ **SBOMGenerator**(_validate_license: True, sbom_type="spdx", format="tag", application="lib4sbom", version="0.1"_)